 The characteristic feature of problem domains where KBS technology is suitable is that the problems are ill-defined: they are not amenable to solution by algorithmic means; instead, the knowledge in the knowledge base of the KBS is used in some way to search for a solution.
 Often, the domain is such that there can be no guarantee that a solution will be found, or that found solutions will be optimal.
-Many KBS offer a "best effort" solution, which is good enough when the application requirements permit this (that is, the system is not safety or mission-critical).
+Many KBS offer a "best effort" solution, which is good enough when the application requirements permit this (that is, the system is not safety or missioncritical).
+This is true of knowledge management applications: the knowledge is only as good as the human experts that supplied it, but this is typically considered good enough.

-requirements The literature on KBS specification recommends that the requirements be divided into minimum and desired functionality (Rushby, 1990): minimum requirements will often dictate what a system must never do (for example, a vehicle loading application must never produce a configuration that is unbalanced to the point of being dangerous to vehicle operators), while desired requirements will attempt to specify the quality of solutions (for example, that at least 90% the of configurations produced by the vehicle loading application should be within 15% of optimal).
-In practice, desired requirements will be difficult to specify, due to the illdefined nature of the problem to be solved (for example, in the vehicle loading application, it may be very difficult to determine what constitutes an "optimal solution" for the desired requirements) (Batarekh, Preece, Bennett and Grogono, 1990).
+The literature on knowledge engineering recommends that the requirements for a KBS be divided into minimum and desired functionality [2]: minimum requirements will often dictate what a system must never do (for example, a vehicle loading application must never produce a configuration that is unbalanced to the point of being dangerous to vehicle operators), while desired requirements will attempt to specify the quality of solutions (for example, that at least 90% of the configurations produced by the vehicle loading application should be within 15% of optimal).
+In practice, desired requirements will be difficult to specify, due to the ill-defined nature of the problem to be solved (for example, in the vehicle loading application, it may be very difficult to determine what constitutes an "optimal solution" for the desired requirements) [3].
 This is unsurprising; from a software engineering point-of-view, given the fact that the problem is ill-defined, it follows that the user requirements will be ill-defined also.

 Knowledge engineering can be viewed as a special instance of software engineering, where the overall development strategy typically must employ exploratory prototyping: the requirements will typically be ill-defined at the outset, and it will take some effort in acquiring knowledge, and building prototype models, before the requirements can become more clearly defined.
-The knowledge engineer will have the hardest task when the domain knowledge itself is not wellunderstood; for example, when the knowledge is locked up in the heads of human experts who are not able to articulate it clearly.
+The knowledge engineer will have the hardest task when the domain knowledge itself is not well-understood; for example, when the knowledge is locked up in the heads of human experts who are not able to articulate it clearly.
 It is not unusual for a knowledge engineer to face a situation in which the users will be unable to say what they really want, experts will be unable to say what they really know, and somehow a KBS must be built!
 Building KBS is something of an art.

-The Importance of Validation and Verification
+2. The Importance of Validation and Verification

 Validation and verification (V&V) comprise a set of techniques used in software engineering (and, therefore, in knowledge engineering) to evaluate the quality of software systems (including KBS).
-There is much confusion about the distinction between validation and verification, but the conventional view is that verification is the process of checking whether the software system meets the specified requirements of the users, while validation is the process of checking whether the software system meets the software system meets the software system meets the software system meets the actual requirements of the users.
-Boehm memorably characterised the difference as follows (Boehm, 1984):
+There is often confusion about the distinction between validation and verification, but the conventional view is that verification is the process of checking whether the software system meets the specified requirements of the users, while validation is the process of checking whether the software system meets the actual requirements of the users.
+Boehm memorably characterised the difference as follows [4]: